Collinformatics/SEA-AD/README.md

     - Define: Files

-      Define the names of the SEA-AD datasets
+      Specifiy the names of the SEA-AD datasets

           # Input 1: Select Dataset
           inLoadFiles = ['sea-ad_all_mtg_quant_neuropath_bydonorid_081122.csv',